 - 1 fennel bulb, halved and thinly sliced

 - 2 ½ cups clam juice, fish stock or vegetable broth

 - 1 cup coconut milk, lite or regular

 - 2 teaspoons fresh thyme leaves

-- In a large Dutch oven or stock pot, cook bacon over medium heat until crisp, 5-7 minutes.
+- In a large Dutch oven or stock pot, cook bacon over medium heat until crisp, about 10 minutes.
 With a slotted spoon, transfer bacon to paper towels to drain.
 Pour out all but 1 tablespoon of bacon fat.

 - Add leeks, fennel, carrots and celery to the pot.
 Cook over medium heat until vegetables are tender, stirring frequently, about 5 minutes.